-The Master of Science in Global Health is a one-year, four-quarter program designed for those who wish to acquire expertise and develop leadership skills in the field of global health.
-Graduates are prepared for careers in research, policy, organizational leadership, program management and evaluation, and academia.
+The Master of Science in Global Health in the UCSF Institute for Global Health Sciences (IGHS) is a one-year, four-quarter program designed for those who wish to acquire expertise and develop leadership skills in the field of global health.
+Graduates are prepared to take on leadership roles in the field of global health in diverse careers, including field-based research, policy design, organizational leadership, program management and evaluation, and in academia.

-The GHS master’s program boasts a high faculty-to-student ratio and world-renowned global health faculty.
+The master’s program boasts a low faculty-to-student ratio with courses taught directly by world-renowned global health researchers and practitioners.
 Dozens of faculty members from UCSF's four professional schools (medicine, pharmacy, dentistry, and nursing) and the Graduate Division, as well as from other UC campuses and the broader community, teach and mentor the master’s students.

-Global Health Sciences MS graduates often pursue further degrees (especially MD or PhD degrees) and work in academia, governmental agencies, and non-profit or NGO settings.
-Note that a new PhD program in Global Health Sciences is also being offered at UCSF as of January 2016.
+Graduates with an MS in Global Health often pursue further degrees (especially MD or PhD degrees) or work in academia, governmental agencies, NGOs or other non-profit settings.
+Note that IGHS also offers a PhD program in Global Health Sciences.

-The GHS education program office is located at the UCSF Mission Bay campus.
+The IGHS education program office is located at the UCSF Mission Bay campus.
 Visit the program website for more information.

-Programs in Global Health Sciences, unlike other programs at UCSF, are not administered by any of the UCSF Schools; rather GHS reports directly to the chancellor.
+Programs at the Institute for Global Health Sciences (IGHS), unlike other programs at UCSF, are not administered by any of the UCSF Schools.
+IGHS reports directly to the chancellor.

-Courses are delivered by faculty members from all UCSF schools and many departments.
+Faculty members from all UCSF schools and many departments deliver the IGHS courses.